 - Instant Read Thermometer

-How to Cook Ribeye Steak on a Stove
+How to Pan Sear Ribeye Steak

 Step 1: Prepare the Ribeye Steak